versustunez/VEQ/README.md

   adjust the overall volume after equalizing.
 * ***Custom-Made Filter:*** Our specially crafted filter offers precision controls for enhancing the audio quality, providing a distinct and improved sound.
+* ***Analog:*** Analog adds Harmonic Distortion into the <= 500Hz which gives a warming Character. at the same time it adds a slight High-shelf on the High frequencies to reduce the highs.

 ## Why This Plugin